 Likelihood to Recommend Read full review

 Read full review Pros System does a great job normalizing business process and automating order processing tasks.
 Before TeamWorks, the process was much more manual and more expensive staff ($65k to $70K) were required to manage the process.
 Since implementing TeamWorks, we need much lower-skilled workers to manage order processing.
 System ensures that we have consistent data across all systems.
 Rules engine is really the “company playbook” – it is the heart and soul of how the company works.
-It handles thousands of orders per day Read full review IBM Case Manager provide case builder to build customer solution that create your case types, workflows, relevant document types that connect with cases, and capability of authorizing people to access through different roles.
-IBM Case Manager provides lot extensive case REST API which allows applications to integrate with IBM Case Manager and Content Engine.
-IBM Case Manager comes with one of the admin client tool which is very easy for an administrator to manage the solution deployments.
+It handles thousands of orders per day Read full review Developing end user interfaces with ease and speed with a modern look and feel.
+First class low code development to reduce time to market with visual programming Their technical support team is fast and responsive.
+We've yet to have any issues they could not resolve.
 Read full review Cons The system gets crashed when many instances go into the queue stage.
 The system even crashes and sometimes restarts automatically when the load on the server increases.
 We had to develop a separate software for this and maintain the same.
 We cannot manipulate the data during run time.
 It is difficult to develop user-interfaces with complex functionality.
 In order to consume external services that follow HTTP protocol, we need to use IDE for that, and consuming services from IDE takes a lot of time to give a response.
-Read full review Integration with IBM BPM.
-Integration with Cloud Read full review Likelihood to Renew
+Read full review Price – The licensing model of OutSystems is very expensive and not suitable for small scale developments.
+This is offset by the time to develop and stability for larger scale developments Flexibility on PaaS version – The PaaS hosted version of OutSystems limits your flexibility to access the front end and backend database systems which can significantly restrict your options on high data volume developments or where anything requiring slightly out of the ordinary access is required Same price for PaaS and self-hosted system.
+Licensing model dictates that you pay the same price even when you host the system on your own hardware which effectively means you pay more to manage the infrastructure yourself Read full review Likelihood to Renew

 This particular decision will be made by other people.
 Overall IBM BPM is the best BPM engine that I have worked with.
 It is implemented at our company and IT and business are already somewhat familiar with it.
 Therefore if asked I will recommend renewal as long as the price is reasonable.